koka-lang/koka/doc/spec/index.kk.md

     loading: std/core
     loading: std/core/types
     loading: std/core/hnd
     >

 Type ``:q`` to exit the interpreter.

-For detailed instructions and other platforms (including Windows) see the [releases] page.
+For detailed installation instructions and other platforms see the [releases] page.
 It is also straightforward to build the compiler [from source][build].

 [Running the compiler](book.html#install){.learn}